Requirements for a Ph.D. in Organizational Behavior and Theory

 The paper should reflect the greater skill and sophistication of a second year student.
 Again, the topic should be a social science project with some clear, identifiable link to OBT.
 Again, the student must identify two readers for the paper.
 The student may ask one of the readers to be a primary reader, if the student so desires.
 At least one of the two readers should be on the OBT faculty.
 The primary reader does not have to be an OBT faculty member.
 The readers have primary responsibility for the supervision of the student's research and the evaluation of outcomes.

 The qualifying exam will be scheduled at the end of the third semester in residence.
-Students take three exams: micro, macro, and methods.
+Students take two exams: micro and macro.

 The questions covered in these exams will draw from the content of all the OBT doctoral courses offered in the three preceding semesters.
 However, we expect students to begin reading the current literature in the field (e.g., in publications like Academy of Management Journal, Academy of Management Review, Administrative Science Quarterly, American Journal of Sociology, American Sociological Review, Journal of Applied Psychology, Research in Organizational Behavior, and Organizational Behavior and Human Decision Processes).